piotrmurach/finite_machine/README.md

 ### 1.4 is?

 To verify whether or not a state machine is in a given state, **FiniteMachine** uses `is?` method.
-It returns `true` if machien is found to be in a state, and `false` otherwise.
+It returns `true` if the machine is found to be in the given state, or `false` otherwise.

 ```ruby
   fm.is?(:red)    # => true